Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 CPU_TO_RX_QUEUE_MAP = [int(i) for i in "0 6 7 8 1 9 10 11 2 12 13 14 3 15 16 17 4 18 19 20 5 21 22 23".split()]
 ```

-Core 0 maps to queue 0 (IRQ 153), Core 1 maps to queue 6 (IRQ 159).
+Core 0 maps to queue 0 (IRQ 153), core 1 maps to queue 6 (IRQ 159).

-4. Change `NUMA_TO_RX_QUEUE_MAP` in the `constants.py`; it would be the first CPU node in each NUMA node; for example, if the server has 4 NUMA nodes and Core 0 is in NUMA node 0, Core 1 is in NUMA node 1, Core 2 is in NUMA noded 2, Core 3 is in NUMA node 3, then
+4. Change `NUMA_TO_RX_QUEUE_MAP` in the `constants.py`; it would be the first CPU node in each NUMA node; for example, if the server has 4 NUMA nodes and core 0 is in NUMA 0, core 1 is in NUMA 1, core 2 is in NUMA 2, core 3 is in NUMA 3, then

 ```
 NUMA_TO_RX_QUEUE_MAP = [int(i) for i in "0 6 7 8".split()]